zyzshishui/miles/docs/en/examples/qwen3-4B.md

 #### SGLANG\_ARGS

 These are the parameters required by sglang.
 Here, `--rollout-num-gpus-per-engine` basically corresponds to sglang's `tp_size`.
-Other sglang parameters are passed to slime by adding the `--sglang-` prefix.
+Other sglang parameters are passed to miles by adding the `--sglang-` prefix.

 ```bash
 SGLANG_ARGS=(